ulfschneider/ulf.website/content/posts/2025-05-17-line-height-units.md

 ---
 title: Polishing your typography with line height units
 tags:
   - css
   - code
   - font
   - star
 bookmark: true
 ---
-With [<cite>Polishing your typography with line height units</cite>](https://webkit.org/blog/16831/line-height-units/) Jen Simmons is putting a spotlight on the overlooked `lh` unit.
+Jen Simmons is putting a spotlight on the overlooked `lh` unit with her article [<cite>Polishing your typography with line height units</cite>](https://webkit.org/blog/16831/line-height-units/).
 It makes a big difference!

 > Line height units give us a direct way to tie any size in our layout to the vertical rhythm of the text.
 > <footer>Jen Simmons</footer>